rajesh-esaver/get-out/README.md

 A base frame for in and outs.

 # charts
-- line chart of day(entries count - time window)
+- line chart of strength at time(minute/hour wise)
-- bar chart of month(each day count - days window)
+- bar chart of month(each day people count - days window)
-- bar chart of year(each month count - months window)
+- bar chart of year(each month people count - months window)
+- bar chart of onlys INs/OUTs(minute/hour wise)
+- custom chart of current capacity percentage

 # APIs
 #### add location: